tekmaxusa/gloria-food-delivery-service/delivery_service-main/README.md

 > The webhook server sends an email for every new order and whenever an existing order's status changes (including cancellations).

+**Testing your SMTP setup**

+1. Set the variables above in your `.env` (local) or Render/Railway dashboard.
+2. Run `npm run email:test` – this uses `src/tools/test-email.ts` to send a sample order email.
+3. Check the merchant inbox/logs for `📧 Merchant email sent...` to confirm.

+> Gmail users: enable 2FA and create an App Password, then use that App Password for `SMTP_PASS`.

 ## Usage

 ### Webhook Mode (Recommended for Production):